Sakshui/Sakshui/README.md

 **SDE Intern – Deloitte (2025)**
 - Contributed to resolving backend application issues.
 - Assisted in functional documentation and real-time debugging.
+- Collaborated with development teams to analyze system behaviours and business logic, producing structured functional documentation to streamline development, maintenance, and knowledge transfer.
+- Supported knowledge transfer sessions and created reference materials for new team members, improving onboarding efficiency.
+- Reduced turnaround time by programmatically converting network-fetched partner data (projects and qualifications) into structured Excel tables using Python script, ensuring 100% accuracy and saving hours of manual effort.

 ---